Photon emission without quantum jumps: Introduction

+In the absence of emitter-field interactions, the excited state of the emitter accumulates a phase factor ${\rm exp}(-{\rm i} \omega_0 t)$ due to its free evolution, where $\omega_0$ denotes the atomic transition frequency.
+When a blip is generated, this phase factor is transferred onto the corresponding term in the state vector of the emitter-field system and subsequently remains the same.
+This means, the blips carry the phase factors of the emitter at the time of their creation.
+Hence the emitted photon seems to ``oscillate" the transition frequency of the emitter.
+Hence the spectrum of the emitted light is centred around $\omega_0$.
+Its broadening is due to an exponentially decreasing amplitude of the photonic wave function.

+Most importantly, the methodology presented in this paper opens the path to modelling photon emission in more complex scenarios, like atomic emitters in dielectric and plasmonic sub-wavelength cavities and emitters in the presence of two-sided partially transparent mirror interfaces \cite{Dawson2021,Abeer2}.
+Especially delays and far field interference effects can be taken into account more directly without relying, at least in principle, on classical response functions and other semi-classical approximations.
+In addition, our manuscript suggests new methods to preserve the state of emitters without the need for quantum feedback control.
+If the quantum state of the emitter is known at all times, is becomes in principle possible to apply laser driving to correct for any unwanted changes \cite{Ding}.
+In addition, our approach can be used to describe experiments which control the shape of photonic wave packets \cite{Axel2}.

 This paper is organised as follows.
-The Results section demonstrates that the Hamiltonian $H$ in Eq.~(\ref{E1}) can be used to calculate the time evolution of a point-like emitter analytically.
-It is shown that the energy of the emitter decreases exponentially while being transferred coherently into the surrounding field.
-Moreover, we find that the spectrum of the emitted light has a Lorentzian structure in good agreement with experimental observations \cite{Mollow,Mollow2,Mollow3}.
-Afterwards, we discuss the relation between our approach to modelling photon emission without quantum jumps and standard quantum optics models, like the quantum jump approach \cite{Hegerfeldt,Carmichael,Moelmer} and master equations \cite{agarwal1970,petro,stokes2012}, and summarise our findings.
-Finally, in the Methods section, we quantise the electromagnetic field originating from a single point-like source and identify the Hamiltonian in Eq.~(\ref{InteractionHamiltonian}).
-While our manuscript offers new insight into quantum optical systems with photon emission, it also suggests new methods to preserve the state of emitters without the need for quantum feedback control.
-If the quantum state of the emitter is known at all times, is becomes in principle possible to apply laser driving to correct for any unwanted changes \cite{Ding}.
-In addition, our approach can be used to describe experiments which control the spatial modulation of emitted photons \cite{Axel2}.
+The Results section shows that the excited-state population of the emitter decreases exponentially while it transfers its energy coherently into the surrounding field.
+Moreover, we find that the spectrum of the emitted light has a Lorentzian structure.
+Afterwards, we discuss the relation between our approach to modelling photon emission without quantum jumps and standard quantum optics models, like the quantum jump approach \cite{Moelmer,Hegerfeldt,Carmichael} and master equations \cite{agarwal1970,petro,stokes2012}, and summarise our findings.
+Finally, in the Methods section, we quantise the electromagnetic field originating from a single point-like source.